Auto Theft Laws in Tennessee

 • a deadly weapon.

 For example, a person who uses a gun to force a driver out of their vehicle and steals the car has committed carjacking.
-Carjackers are guilty of a Class B felony and subject to eight to 30 years in prison and a $25,000 fine.
+Carjackers are guilty of a Class B felony and subject to 8 to 30 years in prison and a $25,000 fine.

 (Tenn.
-Code §§ 39-13-404, 40-35-111 (2020).)
+Code §§ 39-13-404, 40-35-111 (2024).)

-Defenses to Vehicle Theft Crimes
+Defenses to Vehicle Theft Charges in Tennessee

 In both motor vehicle theft and joyriding cases, defendants commonly assert the defense that they believed they had the owner's permission to use the vehicle.
 The issue is whether the defendant had the owner's consent to drive the car on the particular instance in question.
 Having past permission doesn't necessarily equate to permission in that instance.